walterhiggins/WMPJS/book-outline.md

 Now when you guess incorrectly you should see a message `Better luck next time.` appear.

 ### The if-else-if construct
 So far the guessing games gives players just one shot at guessing the number.
-In the following listing the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
+In the following listing @@listref{guess_v3.js} the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
 The following code uses the *if - else - if* form which is quite common in Javascript:

-@@listing guess_v3.js
+@@listing guess_v3.js TODO ADD CAPTION

 In this revision of the number guessing game, we're using an extra parameter called *repeat* which is a parameter passed by the *input()* function to our input handler function *checkAnswer()*.
 We didn't use this parameter in the previous version of the game because we didn't need it.
 The *repeat* parameter is itself a function which when called will repeat the question.
 That's why we call it when the answer is too high or too low.
 The *repeat* function when called will ask the player the same question again and when the player answers, will call your *callback* function again.

 Another change in the above function is that we've given the player the option of simply quitting the game by typing `quit` as an answer to the question.
 You may be wondering why there's a check to see if the guess is too low but no equivalent check to see if the guess is too high.
 The resaon is, if the guess is not the same or less than the randomNumber, then it *must* be too high - there are no other options.

 How a program behaves while running is often called its *flow*. *Flow Diagrams* help programmers sketch out how they want or expect a program to behave when it's running.
 In a *Flow Diagram* the start and end of the program are represented by boxes which look like capsules at the top and bottom of the diagram.
 Decisions which need to be made in the program are represented by Diamonds and usually have 2 or more lines leading to other parts of the diagram.
 Processes are represented by plain boxes.
-The diagram below is a flow chart of how @@listref{guess_v3.js} behaves while running.
+The diagram below is a flow chart of how listing @@listref{guess_v3.js} behaves while running.
 Flow charts can be useful in helping to understand a program or in designing a new program.

 ![](img/guess1/flowchart.png)

 ### Nested blocks
 The `if` statement is one of several *block* statements in javascript, that is, statements which have an accompanying block of text.
 Other example of *block* statements in Javascript are the `for`, and `while` statements which we'll explore later.
 Any *block* statement can have within its block, other block statements.
 When you have one or more blocks inside another block it's called *nesting*.
 The updated `numberGuess.js` file below adds a cool enhancement for players who play the game at the in-game prompt rather than at the server console window.
 Update your code to match the code below:

-@@listing guess_v4.js
+@@listing guess_v4.js TODO ADD CAPTION

 Now jump into the game and at the in-game prompt issue the following commands: